Graped-OHOL/YumHack/README.md

 # Merging upstream changes

 First, set up remotes for Jason's OneLife and minorGems repos.
 This only needs to be done once.
-Note that upstream OHOL is two repos, which YumLife condenses into one for easier forking.
+Note that upstream OHOL is two repos, which YumHack condenses into one for easier forking.

 ```